 Venus planet of love let true love be

 Love will be bound for you and me

 This special love is meant to be

 So it will be

 Overwhelming love is to be

 Leave the jar out in the night for three weeks then open it, take the orchid root from the jar and place it next to the bed, before going to sleep touch the root and recite twice for three nights in a row, this is said to bring powerful love into your life.
-Another powerful love enchantment is the burning of wood aloes on a Saturday night during a new moon, you think deeply of lover coming into your life before the next new moon.
+Another powerful love enchantment, is the burning of wood aloes on a Saturday night during a new moon, you think deeply of lover coming into your life before the next new moon.

 A spell for wealth, take three gold coins and wrap them in gold paper, tie with a gold ribbon and place them in the soil beneath a lucky bamboo plant, do this only when the moon is full, maintain the plant with tender loving care to help it become strong and sturdy.
 Witches often use the hop plant to draw prosperity and good luck, it was hung in the doorway of the kitchen, many people would go to the witch to have the plant enchanted before using it, a witch’s chant will make the plant more powerful.
-The hop plant has been used by witches for centuries as a healing remedy, hops was mixed with incense and burnt to help heal maladies and to ward off nightmares, it was also used to treat insomnia.
+The hop plant has been used by witches for centuries as a healing remedy, hops was mixed with incense and burned to help heal maladies and to ward off nightmares, it was also used to treat insomnia.
 Black candle mixed with salt and burned, was used by sorcerers and witches alike to help people who had difficult financial or legal matters, it was said to help things turn in their favour.
 Before legal matter, or any undertakings to do with money or the law, the burning of dried galangal was practiced by witches.